Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-7.md

 ["htg","ehu","yey","rs","e"]
 ```

-Let\'s say we have some list where we want to sum up column-wise.
+Let's say we have some list where we want to sum up column-wise.

 We can do this: